-As a registered charity, the money raised by the PTA go towards supporting the many different fantastic experiences that children have.
-These have included state of the art IT resources, playground equipment, famous visitors such as authors and illustrators and themed weeks that develop a broader range of curriculum activities.
+As a registered charity, the money raised by the PTA goes towards supporting the many different fantastic experiences that children have.
+These have included IT resources and devices, playground equipment, famous visitors such as authors and illustrators and themed weeks that develop a broader range of curriculum activities.

-Our PTA is made up of 2 Coordinators: Shelley Udall and Susan Alexander who are supported by the Committee – Dipal Shah and Tom Allerton.
+Our PTA is made up of 2 Coordinators: Shelley Udall and Anne Haynes who are supported by the Committee – Kathryn Boi, Wendy Iveson, Angela Parker and Mark Glover.

 Alongside the Committee each class has a minimum of 2 class representatives.
 They take on roles such as organising a rota for our main events and, if they feel happy to do so, run a small event e.g. a movie afternoon.

 Each year we have a mixture of events.
-Our main events are the Christmas Market and the Summer Fair.
-We also run a Halloween Disco, movie afternoons, cake sales, quiz night, camp night and much more!
+Our main events are the Christmas Fair and the Summer Fair.
+We also run a Halloween Disco, movie afternoons, dress down days, cake sales, quiz night, camp night and much more!

 How You Can Help